reflectoring/build-image-node/README.md

 # build-image-node

 This is the docker build image used by the reflectoring team for building node based applications.
+The installation routine of nodejs is based on https://github.com/mhart/alpine-node variant.

 ## installed packages
 | package        | version     |